-Bitcoin uses Proof-of-Work as its consensus mechanism but there are two common approaches Proof-of-Stake (PoS) and Delegated-Proof-of-Stake (DPoS).
+Bitcoin uses Proof-of-Work as its consensus mechanism but there are many others, the most popular being Proof-of-Stake (PoS) and Delegated-Proof-of-Stake (DPoS).

 PoS is essentially having skin in the game by putting up funds to participate, while DPoS is the same, except you can delegate the authority your stake gives over the blockchain consensus to some other participant.

 So we have our cryptographic hash functions that link blocks of data in a chain.
 We have our proof-of-work mechanism that incentivises new blocks to be added to a chain and helps ensure against bad actors by requiring a computational proof for each block.